What we did:

 The manufacturing facility fabricates automatic machines for the processing and packaging of pharmaceuticals, cosmetics, and beverages.
 Processes such as welding, metal cutting, and metal buffing lead to high levels of particulate pollution inside the plant.

-Other sources of pollution include neighbouring factories in the industrial zone in which they are located, as well as vehicle emissions from the adjacent highway.
+Other sources of pollution include neighboring factories in the industrial zone in which they are located, as well as vehicle emissions from the adjacent highway.

 Baseline air quality was measured over a one-week period before a Pure Skies air purifier was installed.
 Levels of particulate pollutants – PM2.5 and PM10 – inside the plant were high: 90 ± 21 µg/m3 and 103 ± 24 µg/m3, respectively.
 These exceed both National Ambient Air Quality Standards, and are about 5 times higher than the standards of the World Health Organization.